-But what many people aren’t aware of are the countless health-boosting properties that turmeric offers if we consume it regularly.
+But what many people aren’t aware of are the countless health-boosting properties that turmeric offers if we eat it regularly.

 From clearing up a case of the sniffles and reducing signs of acne to treating cancer and reducing arthritis pain ‒ turmeric has numerous health benefits that could really surprise you!

-It’s incredibly easy to increase your intake of turmeric naturally, but some people prefer to take dietary supplements such as turmeric with BioPerine pills.
+It’s incredibly easy to increase your intake of turmeric naturally.
+However, some people prefer to take dietary supplements such as turmeric with BioPerine pills.

 Read on for an in-depth look at turmeric and its natural health benefits, as well as a detailed explanation about the advantages and disadvantages of taking turmeric with BioPerine pills.

 Sometimes referred to as the ‘wonder spice’, turmeric is a common favorite in kitchens all over the world.

 The yellow part we cook with is the root ‒ or the rhizome ‒ of the turmeric plant.
-Once harvested, these rhizomes are either boiled or used fresh, and then they are ground down to form the bright yellow powder.
+Once harvested, these rhizomes are either boiled or used fresh, or ground down to form the bright yellow powder.

 It’s most common to find turmeric powder in the spice and herb section of the food store, but it can also be used in its original root form.

 Turmeric in pill form is also quite common, and it’s often combined with the powerful bioavailability enhancer BioPerine.

 The spice is widely used across Asia and throughout the rest of the world as an ingredient in savory dishes and some sweet dishes.

-You might have also seen turmeric lattes on the menu at your favorite coffee shop.
+You might even have seen turmeric lattes on the menu at your favorite coffee shop.
 The practice of drinking hot drinks with turmeric originates from South Asia, and is traditionally mixed with hot coconut milk.
-Try it, it’s delicious!

 As you can probably guess, turmeric’s vivid yellow color makes it a great tool for making dye.
 It is commonly used in India to create women’s brightly colored saris and in parts of Asia to dye monks’ robes.

-Practices originating in the Indian subcontinent are still used all over the world as a form of alternative medicine, and it’s no wonder when the health-boosting properties of turmeric are seemingly endless.
+Practices originating in the Indian subcontinent are still used all over the world as a form of alternative medicine.
+It’s no wonder when the health-boosting properties of turmeric are seemingly endless.